Shopify/javascript/README.md

 # `import JavaScript from 'Shopify'`

 This repository contains everything you should need for writing JavaScript at Shopify.
-In it you'll find such things as our linting configs, custom linting rules, and project generators.
-Below, you'll find the most important thing: a living styleguide documenting how and why we write JavaScript the way we do.
+In it you’ll find such things as our linting configs, custom linting rules, and project generators.
+Below, you’ll find the most important thing: a living styleguide documenting how and why we write JavaScript the way we do.

 > Why?
 All code in any code-base should look like a single person typed it, no matter how many people contributed.
 If we all follow along with the rules detailed below, we can focus our efforts on more meaningful problems.